joaopalmeiro/memcached.github.io/content/serverguide/maintenance.md

 Minor features may show up as well.
 SASL authentication support happened in the mid-1.4 series, but the change is isolated and should not break existing clients.

 You should follow new releases and the release notes.
-It's often better to uprade early so you have the extra instrumentation when you need it, instead of wishing you had it when things go wrong.
+It's often better to upgrade early so you have the extra instrumentation when you need it, instead of wishing you had it when things go wrong.